 The legitimacy of the harvest is further ensured through the operation of the world’s first wildlife DNA registry.
 A sample is obtained from every legally taken minke whale.
-The analysis of 12 DNA loci allows the individual identification of whales: a DNA “fingerprint”.
-Meat and other products brought to market can then be sampled to check that the products come from legally taken whales.
+The analysis of 12 DNA loci allows for the individual identification of whales through a kind of DNA “fingerprint”.
+Meat and other products brought to market can then be sampled to check that all the products come from legally taken whales.
 The efficacy of this system was recently demonstrated by a study that included sampling of market products and samples from two beached minke whales.
 All market products were identified as being from legally-caught whales, while the samples from the beached whales were not (Palsbøll et al. 2006).

 Hunting and Utilisation

 Whaling has been conducted in the North Atlantic for thousands of years.
-However, directed hunting for common minke whales is relatively recent (Kalland 1995, Sigurjónsson 1997).
+However, hunting specifically directed towards common minke whales is relatively recent (Kalland 1995, Sigurjónsson 1997).
 Common minke whaling developed in the 20th century in Norway, Iceland, Greenland and Canada, and has been primarily carried out on a small scale by fishermen from small vessels, as a supplement to their fishing activity.
 The main product from the common minke whale harvest has always been meat for human consumption.
-At present common minke whaling is carried out by only three countries in the North Atlantic: Norway, Iceland and Greenland.
+At present, common minke whaling is carried out by only three countries in the North Atlantic: Norway, Iceland and Greenland.

 Since common minke whaling resumed in 2003, all common minke whale products have been consumed within Iceland.
 Whale meat was once a common staple in Iceland but became largely unavailable after the cessation of whaling in 1986.
 Whale meat is now available at butcher shops, supermarkets and restaurants throughout the country and is prepared and consumed much like any other meat.
 A particular delicacy in Iceland is made from the ventral groove blubber pickled in sour milk (Hvalrengi).
 This preservation method using lactic acid derived from milk (súrmattur) is unique to Iceland and the foundation of many traditional Icelandic dishes (Sigurgeirsson 2001).